Many professionals, in their effort to improve their English skills:

 So how can you avoid these mistakes?

-👉 Here are a few strategies:
+Here are a few strategies:

 For learning

 ↳ Take notes, ask questions, and participate actively.
+To develop active learning habits learn why paraphrasing is a must-teach skill for learners

-↳ Break complex information into smaller, manageable parts ( avoid overloading)
+↳ Break complex information into smaller, manageable parts (avoid overloading)

-↳ Relate material to practical scenarios for better understanding
+↳ Relate material to practical scenarios for better understanding and better clarity

 For retention: